Nikro/MMM-WhisperGPT/README.md

 ## Troubleshooting

 1. If your audio doesn't work - check if you're using alsa or pulseaudio.
-I had to install mpg123.
+I had to install `mpg123`.
+2. You might also need to install `lame`.